Frequently Asked Questions

 - Groups wishing to book the estate during the peak season holidays are advise to book at least 12 months in advance.

-- We are serious about quiet hours, so Silverlaken is not the place to host a party.
+- We are serious about quiet hours.
+Silverlaken is not the place to host a party, pre-party, after-party or after-after-party.

 - Guest are not allowed to bring their own tents or RV’s.